Euros In Croatia – Info On Currency In Croatia

 Do ATMs in Croatia charge a fee?

-Yes, it is common for ATMs in Croatia to charge a fee to non-customers of the bank owning the ATM.
-You can also expect your home bank to charge a fee and a foreign transaction charge.
-It is recommended to withdraw money sparingly throughout your trip to minimize these charges.
+Yes, it is typical for ATMs in Croatia to charge a fee to non-customers of the bank owning the ATM.
+You can also expect your home bank to charge a fee and a foreign currency transaction charge.
+To minimize these charges, you should withdraw money sparingly throughout your trip.

 How much do basic items cost (in euros) in Croatia?